flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ## Exceptions

 Linter errors can be ignored with exceptions.
-Exceptions are granted on a case-by-case basis, and it's not because you see a package with an exception that your exception will be granted.
-Some are grandfathered as their existence predates the linter.
+Exceptions are granted on a case-by-case basis.

 The exception pull request needs to be merged for a package submission to be buildable.

 To apply for an exception, you need to submit a [Pull Request](https://github.com/flathub/flatpak-builder-lint/pulls) for the JSON [exception file](https://github.com/flathub/flatpak-builder-lint/blob/master/flatpak_builder_lint/staticfiles/exceptions.json).
 The syntax is: